gombosc/WebDev_learning/README.md

 Day 23 - Check ( using npm, forking and updating a template with my own info, live server, git and bash again, Sass )

 Day 24 - Check ( started react )

+Day 25 - Check ( researching and testing how to create a site that has a url input that when clicked downloads all images from the inserted URL, created similar script in python )